 The month of February started off with a visit from two of my favorite people: my mom and my dad.
 Back in December, my dad retired and had been planning a Mediterranean cruise with my mom and two of their friends from Birmingham (Sam & Doris).
 This would be my dad’s first trip to Europe (but his second trip to a French speaking country) and my mom’s second trip (her first was to Ireland).
-I’ve been singing the praises of Europe since my first trip to Italy back in 2005, and I was overjoyed they’d decided to take their first European vacation and even more excited they’d decided fly to Toulouse a few days early to see our new home and tour Toulouse.
+I’ve been singing the praises of Europe since my first trip to Italy back in 2005, and I was overjoyed they’d decided to take their first European vacation and even more excited they’d decided fly to Toulouse a few days early to see our new home.

 They had somewhat of a whirlwind trip to get here with a flight from Atlanta to Paris (CDG) to Barcelona and then what I think might’ve been a puddle jumper type plane flight from Barcelona to Toulouse.
 This has some significance as I didn’t realize there was a flight from Barcelona to Toulouse.
 But, looks like they fly once a day at 12 noon from Barcelona and around 2pm from Toulouse to Barcelona.
 Good to know for future reference, as it’s (I’m sure) much faster than a train ride, though probably not as pretty.